Nijanthan08/movies-rest-api/README.md

     databaseUserId: SQL Database User ID<br/>
     databasePassword: SQL Database Password<br/>
     jwtPrivateKey: Private key to encrypt the user info at the time of Login<br/>

+    Execute the scripts in the above mentioned Database in the order as below.
+Please find the scripts in the attachments folder.

+	create scripts.sql <br/>
+	insert scripts.sql

 5. Run the following command to start the application.